 Input the coordinates for the two points in the slope formula, then solve for m.

-After you have solved the slope, you can use it along with one of the points to find the y-intercept and express the equation of the line in slope-intercept form by following steps two and three above.
+After you have solved for the slope, you can use it along with one of the points to find the y-intercept and express the equation of the line in slope-intercept form by following steps one and two above.

-When the line is a horizontal line that is parallel to the x-axis (0° angle), it has a slope equal to 0.
+When the line is a horizontal line that is parallel to the x-axis (0° angle to the x-axis), it has a slope equal to 0.

 When you substitute 0 for m in the slope-intercept form equation, the result looks like this: